espocrm/documentation/docs/user-guide/emails.md

 ## Working with emails

 Emails are fetched by Cron (in the background) every few minutes (period can specified by the administrator).

-You can see all your emails on the page accessed through the *Emails* tab.
+A user can see emails on the page accessed through the *Emails* tab.

 There are the following default folders available: